-Law #1: the loan must be affordability
+Law #1: The loan must have been affordable

 Law #2: limits on interest and charges

-- A cost cap of 0.8% per day on the amount borrowed – this includes both interest and all fees charged.
+- A cost cap of 0.8% per day on the amount borrowed – this is a combination of both interest and all fees charged.

-- A cap on default fees of £15 – after a default interest can still be charged, but it mustn’t exceed the original rate of 0.8% per day.
+- A cap on default fees of £15 – after a default, interest may still be charged, but it cannot be more than the original rate of 0.8% per day.

-- A complete cost cap of 100% – you should never be asked to repay more than 100% of the money borrowed.
+- A complete cost cap of 100% – you should not be asked to repay more than 100% of the money borrowed.

 By law, lenders must:

-Want to make a claim?
+Do you wish to make a complaint?